-If you have not yet become acquainted with live shopping on Facebook or Instagram, you can find out about the phenomenon that can increase your sales and visibility.
+If you aren't acquainted with live shopping on Facebook or Instagram, you can find out about the phenomenon that can increase your sales and visibility.

 You might easily associate this with the old TV shop, where you could buy items and products via information from the TV at home.
 And it’s not without comparison, because live shopping is in many ways a revised TV shop - just online on social media, especially Facebook and Instagram.